Alessandra Ambrosio And Model Girlfriends Wow In Skimpy Bikinis In Brazil

 Alessandra Ambrosio stunned in a shot shared to Instagram this week as she posed up a storm in a bikini once again alongside two of her fellow Brazilian model girlfriends.
 Her swimwear line, Gal Floripa, posted the gorgeous snap of the Victoria's Secret Angel alongside Renata Kuerten and Carol Mendes as they modeled skimpy looks from the collection.

-Alessandra sat in the middle in a white and pink underwired bikini top with thin strings over her shoulders and a ruffle across the bust.
+Alessandra sat in the middle in a white and pink underwire bikini top with thin strings over her shoulders and a ruffle across the bust.
 She showed off her tanned skin as she gave the camera a sultry look and wrapped a silk cover-up around her waist.

 The supermodel wore her hair down in beachy waves and accessorized with a gold necklace.

-On her right was model and TV presenter Renata, who stunned in a skimpy top that almost perfectly matched her skin tone with a cut-out over her chest.
-It had two strings tied together with beads on the bottom that cascaded over her torso.
+On her right was model and TV presenter Renata, who stunned in a skimpy top that almost perfectly matched her skin tone with a cutout over her chest.
+It had two straps with beads at the ends which cascaded over her torso.

 She draped a sheer pink, purple, and green kaftan over her right shoulder and flashed her tan, accessorizing with several necklaces.

-The trio sat barefoot on a chunky wooden bench in front of a window with wooden panelling.
+The trio sat barefoot on a chunky wooden bench in front of an opening with wood beams.

-In the caption, Tropic of C wrote about the importance of “sisterhood” and geotagged their location as Fasano Angra dos Reis in Brazil.
+In the caption, the brand wrote about the importance of "sisterhood" and geotagged their location as Fasano Angra dos Reis in Brazil.

 Plenty of fans heaped praise on the trio via the comments section.